What is the Wi-Fi password?

 Will I lose my hair?

 Not all regimens will cause you to lose your hair.
-If you are receiving a regimen that causes hair loss, it will usually occur after your second cycle of treatment.
+If you are receiving a regimen that causes hair loss, it will be reviewed with you at your chemotherapy teach appointment.

 Can I go to the dentist?